 A cost is considered reasonable if the nature of the goods or services acquired or applied and the amount reflects the action that a prudent person would have taken under the circumstances prevailing at the time the decision was made to incur the cost.

-Costs should be allocable to sponsored agreements under the principles and methods of OMB Circular A-21.
+Costs should be allocable to sponsored agreements under the principles and methods of the OMB Uniform Guidance.
 A cost is allocable to a particular sponsored project if the goods or services involved are chargeable or assignable to the project in accordance with the relative benefits received in proportion to use on an award.